Real Estate Agent

 - Real Estate New Zealand, 'Property Report', July 2017, (www.realestate.co.nz).

 Progression and specialisations

-With experience and further education, real estate agents can progress to become branch or real estate franchise managers.
+Real estate agents may progress to become branch managers or real estate agency franchise managers.

 Real estate agents may specialise in selling residential, commercial, or rural properties.